 Members are also reminded that when social media sites update their services, sometimes the privacy settings are automatically reset to a default setting.
 It is incumbent upon members to be vigilant about this.

-However you identify yourself on your professional account (e.g. student/contractual trainee/CTA etc.) you are required to act professionally at all times and be guided by the UKATA Code of Ethics and Requirements and Recommendations of Professional Practice.
+However you identify yourself on your professional account (e.g. student/contractual trainee/CTA etc.) you are required to act professionally at all times and be guided by the ECPT Ethical Principles and Code of Professional Conduct Policy.

 When members are involved in social networking sites they may inadvertently become involved in ethically questionable conversations.
 If this occurs members are required to act according to our ethical guidelines (e.g. withdraw, seek supervision or confront).